JosephiusX/UX-UI/README.md

                         'ctrl + /' then search cover Status
                 - fill out text and press create
                 - on the page it created , right click the box surrounding the text and select 'set it to thumbnail'.

+39. Affinity and mind mapping.

+Exercize for organizing ideas apout a product

+40. User Persona

+Organizing information about the target audience

+41. Customer journey mapping